KazuMishiba/Fast-Depth-Estimation-For-Light-Field-Cameras/README.md

       "scalingRate" : 0.5
    },
 ```
-In this configuration, the viewpoints used are $5 \times 5$ as follows, and the image size is reduced to $256 \times 256$.
+In this configuration, the viewpoints used are 5 * 5 as follows, and the image size is reduced to 256 * 256.

 ```
 |------------------------------------- u